 My boyfriend and I arrived in Warsaw by a high-speed train from Krakow.
 Before I start with our adventures in Warshaw, take a look at my post about some general information about Poland and our trip to Krakow.
 You can find it HERE.
+If you are looking to travel “smart” this travel guide about traveling to Warsaw on a budget is just what you need.

 The first feeling you get when you leave the railway station is that you are transported to a completely different country.
 As soon as we